-Citizenship by investment (CBI) is the legal process that allows individuals—and often their families— to obtain second citizenship in exchange for a monetary contribution to the host country’s economy.
+A Citizenship By Investment (CBI) scheme is the process to legally grant individuals—and, in some cases, their families—a second citizenship in exchange for a financial contribution to the host country’s economy

-Also known as economic citizenship, the concept developed in the Caribbean, with the oldest programme running in St Kitts and Nevis since 1984.
-Only around a dozen countries offer such programmes, five of whom are in the Caribbean, namely Antigua and Barbuda, Dominica, Grenada, St Lucia and St Kitts and Nevis.
-Other countries with established CBI programmes include Austria, Bulgaria, Cambodia, Cyprus, Malta and Vanuatu.
+The concept of CBI was first developed in the Caribbean, with St Kitts and Nevis being the first to offer the scheme in 1984.
+There are only a handful of countries around the world that currently offer the programme, five of which are located in the Caribbean.
+This includes Antigua and Barbuda, Dominica, Grenada, St Lucia, and St Kitts and Nevis.
+Other countries who offer a CBI scheme include Austria, Bulgaria, Cambodia, Cyprus, Malta, and Vanuatu.

 2018 saw another four countries announce their intention to launch CBI programmes – Jordan, Moldova, Montenegro and Turkey — three of whom are in their incipient stages, while Moldova’s has been cancelled.

-At CS Global Partners, we have met clients from many walks of life and have witnessed situations where the success and speed of an application was a matter of physical survival.
-Luckily, our legal background and experience across the board in investment immigration, as well as having multinational teams in-house, resulted in a happy endings for all the difficult cases we have dealt with—a track record we are extremely proud of.
+At CS Global Partners, we have worked with clients from many walks of life, witnessing situations where the success and speed of an application was a matter of physical survival.
+Our legal background and experience across the board in investment immigration and multinational in-house teams allows us to promise happy endings for all the difficult cases we deal with—a track record we are extremely proud of.

 There are also two caveats to bear in mind: unlike native citizens, an economic citizen is typically stripped of the right to vote; and the fact that economic citizenship can be revoked under extraordinary circumstances.
 This is done so that native citizens feel safe in their home countries, but also to ensure that CBI programmes are not abused, which can happen if the quality of the programme is low, its due diligence checks are undermined or poorly managed or the country’s external partnerships are strained for valid reasons.
 Learn more about the CBI Benefits here.